 APPLICATION PROCEDURE & DEADLINES

-All Gordon students applying to a BestSemester program must first submit an online seat application to the Global and Experiential Learning Office by March 1 before applying to your program.
+All Gordon students applying to a BestSemester program must first submit an online seat application to the Global Education Office by March 1 before applying to your program.

 After you've been approved by the Global Education Office proceed with the BestSemester application.
 BestSemester has a rolling admission policy.
 Spring applications are accepted until November 1.
 Fall applications are accepted until June 1.